Differences Between Data Warehouse vs Hadoop

 The data warehouse is a physical, persistent repository.

-Data Warehouse vs Hadoop (Infographics)
+Head to Head Comparison Between Data Warehouse and Hadoop (Infographics)

 Data Warehouse vs Hadoop –Which One to Use?